Lexar’s latest-gen memory card is fastest where it matters most

 Lexar says its new Diamond Series CFexpres Type B cards are 'the world's fastest"

-Lexar just released its awkwardly titled Lexar Professional CFexpress Type B Card Diamond Series line of flash memory cards, which were first announced back in April. ‘s billing them as “the World’s fastest” CFexpress Type B cards with “blazing fast speeds of up to 1900MB/s read and 1700MB/s write.”
+Lexar just its awkwardly titled Lexar Professional CFexpress Type B Card Diamond Series line of flash memory cards, which were first announced back in April. ‘s billing them as “the World’s fastest” CFexpress Type B cards with “blazing fast speeds of up to 1900MB/s read and 1700MB/s write.”
 There’s a lot to unpack here, so let’s dig in.

 CFexpress Type A vs. B vs. C

-CFexpress cards are the latest generation of flash memory cards for cameras.
-The name should sound a familiar to most photographers.
+CFexpress cards are the latest generation of flash memory cards for professional cameras.
+The name should sound a little familiar to most photographers.
 They are the successor to CompactFlash and CFast cards, rather than SD cards.
 (The high-speed successor to SD cards, SD Express, was “pretty much dead on arrival”.)

 CFexpress cards use the PCIe 3.0 interface—basically, what your uses to transfer data to its solid-state drive—which allows for much faster transfer speeds than SD cards.
 They come in three sizes: Type A, Type B, and Type C.